Entrepreneur Insurance Agency (EIA)

 This Producer Fee Schedule is attached to and is made part of the Independent Producer Agreement between Producer and Agency.
 Capital terms not defined herein shall have the same meaning as in the Agreement.

 a.
-Monthly Access Fees.
+Platform Fees.
 Producer understands and agrees to the fees as described below.
 The fee by plan will be debited from Producer’s bank account, debit account, or credit card for their access to the Agency’s platform.
 This amount may be netted against commissions owed to Producer.

-$25 per month fee for the Bronze plan
+$30 per month fee for the Bronze plan or $300 for 12 months if paid in advance

 States where Downline Compensation is not currently available.